At2-cmd/At2-cmd/README.md

 - 👋 Hi, I’m Atakan!
-- 👀 I’m interested in with Game & Android Development
+- 👀 I’m interested in with Unity VR & Game Development
-- 💬 Ask me about **Unity,Kotlin,C#**
+- 💬 You can ask me anything about Unity,Mobile Gaming, VR and C#

 <!---
 At2-cmd/At2-cmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.